 Cross Over: Season four opens with a crossover with H. John Benjamin's other show, Bob's Burgers.
-"Sea Tunt Part One", first half of the two part season finale, is revealed to be a crossover with Adam Reed's previous show, Sealab2021.
+"Sea Tunt, Part I", first half of the two part season finale, is revealed to be a crossover with Adam Reed's previous show, Sealab2021.

 Crying Wolf: Given Archer's tendency to lie through his teeth and seduce anything within a 500-yard radius, his ISIS coworkers are a bit skeptical that it's actually Anka who's trying to bed him.

 In "El Secuestro," most of the office assumes Cheryl chained herself to a radiator as part of her murder fetish behavior (it was an attempted kidnapping).
 Lampshaded when Gilette calls her "Little Miss Cry-Wolf"

 The Cuckoolander Was Right: Cheryl correctly figures out that Cecil wants to have her declared insane so he can seize her inheritance before anyone else.

 Lana: After the lying, and the cheating, and that thing with the mayonnaise...
 Cyril: It's fine.
 Lana: ...not to mention how messed up he is about his mother...
 Cyril: It's fine.
 Lana: You know, he once called out her name while we were f- Cyril: FIIIIIIIINE!

 "If I find a single dog hair, I'll rub sand in your dead little eyes.
 Also, I need you to go buy sand.
 I don't know if they grade it, but... coarse."